-The Management Company has appointed UI efa S.A. as the UCI Administrat.
+The Management Company has appointed UI efa S.A.. as the administrative agent and registrar and transfer agent for the Fund pursuant to an administrative and register agent agreement dated as of 12 July, 2023 (the "Fund Administrator Agreement").
 In its capacity as UCI Administrator, it will be responsible for all administrative duties required by Luxembourg law, and in particular for the registrar function, the Net Asset Value calculation and accounting function, and the client communication function.